Build your own OS (part 4)

 OBJECTS = loader.o kmain.o drivers/io.o segmentation/gdt.o segmentation/memory_segments.o

-Now call the segments_install_gdt() function from your main C file (kmain.c) after importing the header file that we created (memory_segments.h).
+Now call the segments_install_gdt() function from your main C file (kmain.c

 After completing all the above steps, you can run your OS with the same command as before (make run).
 However, Since this is an internal change, you won't be able to notice any change in the operating system.
 If the code runs without errors, that guarantees that you have done the job correctly.